sampie777/hardware-cockpit-client/README.md

 ### PPJoy

 https://github.com/elitak/PPJoy/releases.
 Install for the virtual joystick driver.
-Create a joystick "PPJoy Virtual Joystick 1" using the configuration:
+Create two joysticks "PPJoy Virtual Joystick 1" and "PPJoy Virtual Joystick 2" using the configuration:
 - Parallel port: Virtual Joysticks
-- Controller number: Controller 2
+- Controller number: Controller 1 (for the second one: Controller 2)

-Edit its mappings to 8 axes, 24 buttons, and 0 POVs.
+Edit their mappings to 8 axes, 32 buttons, and 0 POVs.

 Thanks to https://github.com/dumbledore/FlypadJoystick for this integration.